 8. Remove the three screws securing the VESA panel to the chassis (1), and then lift the panel out of the chassis (2).

-Figure 2-21 Removing the VESA panel
+Figure 3-21 Removing the VESA panel

-9. Remove the three screws securing the fire enclosure shield to the chassis, and then rotate the shield out of the chassis.
+9. Remove the two screws securing the fire enclosure shield to the chassis (1).